Broccoli Cauliflower Salad is easy to throw together and so delicious. This is classic side dish recipe that is loved at family functions and picnics.

 Broccoli and Cauliflower Salad Ingredients

-In a small bowl whisk together the remaining ingredients until fully combined.
+- Make the dressing.
+In a small bowl, whisk together the ingredients for the dressing.

 Making Bacon Crumbles